 - Dungeons & Dragons began as an offshoot of the miniature wargame Chainmail and became the first Tabletop RPG, launching the genre.
 Unlike many other popularizers, it's still the alpha dog.
 Ditto for Magic: The Gathering and collectible card games.

 - Champions is responsible for creating the point buy system.

 - Tabletop wargames using miniature figures have existed for centuries, especially in the Prussian Army where they were used to train officers in tactics.
 It wasn't until H. G. Wells published a book of rules called "Little Wars" (subtitled "A Game for Boys From Twelve Years Of Age to One Hundred and Fifty, and for That More Intelligent Sort of Girl Who Likes Boys' Games and Books") in 1913, that the general populace got to play one.
 Even then, they weren't tremendously popular until Jack Scruby created his line of miniatures, which made the genre burgeon.

 - In the mid-1980s, Warhammer and Battletech popularised fantasy and science fiction settings, respectively, in Wargaming, which had previously been dominated by historical games.

 - King's Quest popularized the graphic Adventure Game genre.

-- Doom launched the First-Person Shooter genre, to the point that other games in the genre were simply called "Doom-clones" or "Doom-likes" before a more neutral name was coined.
+- Doom launched the First-Person Shooter genre, to the point that other games in the genre were simply called "Doom-clones" or "Doom-likes" until more innovative games needed a more neutral name to be coined.
 However, its predecessor Wolfenstein 3D was the first really successful example of the genre.

-- Nintendo has admitted they want this to happen with the Wii controller, as it happened with their d-pad and Atari's analog control.
-This is likely why they didn't raise a fuss when Sony introduced their motion controller.
+- Nintendo has stated they wanted this to happen with the Wii controller, as it happened with their d-pad and Atari's analog control.
+This is likely why they didn't raise a fuss when Sony introduced their similar motion controllers.

 - Donkey Kong defined the platformer as we know it.
 Then...